jweisse/font-word-reader/README.md

 An application that can read and translate image files of word documents containing Courier New size 36 font.

 The program first divides the image into individual character segments, and then uses a trained neural net to predict the value of each segment based on its pixel values.
+This project was created to serve as an introduction to neural nets and image processin with OpenCV.
+Courier New was chosen because it is a monospaced or fixed-width font.

 Instructions:
 1. Create a new word document with Courier New size 36 font, and export the document to a pdf file